-Milestone Due Date

-Living Lab 1 and 3 to move to real world evidence stage Q1 24/25

-Development activity for living lab 2 to commence for community supported Q1 24/25

-diabetes pathway

-Invitation to tender launched via the DPS for Occupational Therapy Service support Q1 24/25
+Q1 24/25 Living Lab 1 and 3 to move to real world evidence stage Q1 24/25 Development activity for living lab 2 to commence for community supported diabetes pathway Q1 24/25 Invitation to tender launched via the DPS for Occupational Therapy Service support (living lab 2) Q1 24/25 Living labs 4 and 5 to commence

-(living lab 2)

-Living labs 4 and 5 to commence Q1 24/25

-Risks and issues that require management by the project team during 2023
+Risks and issues that require management by the project team during 2024

-Risk / issue Effects Mitigation Risk: Ability for key local and regional stakeholders to support project innovation activity.
-Has the potential to cause slower uptake in support for the project which may cause delays in reaching milestones. - Change request approved during Q4 23/24 that extends project into 2026.
+Risk Effects Mitigation Ability for key local and regional stakeholders to support project innovation activity.
+Has the potential to cause slower uptake in support for the project which may cause delays in reaching milestones.
+Change request approved during Q4 23/24 that extends project into 2026.
 Provides more time for the project to develop effective relationships with all partners to secure the necessary support to complete deliverables.